matthewLeFevre/beautiful_site/partials/colors/README.md

 # BS Colors

-BS comes with some greate looking colors for text or for solid elements.
-Use them to spice up your designs quickly by helping you destingush specific assets.
+BS comes with some great looking colors for text or for solid elements.
+Use them to spice up your designs quickly.